2019 ZENA NEWS

 |

-APR– Lee attended the 5X Entrepreneur Series, funded by Port of Seattle, Kenmore Business Incubator, and Corey Hansen, author of Hot 100 Business.
-This 6-week long class helps small business accelerate profit and create sustainable growth.
+APR– Lee attended the 5X Entrepreneur Series, funded by Port of Seattle and the Kenmore Business Incubator.
+This 6-week long class taught by Corey Hansen, author of Hot 100 Business, helps small business grow.

 |